nusov/nfvexpress-docs/README.md

 - iSCSI drivers with multipath support
 - Live migrations and quick snapshots
 - Neutron service, support for rich network topologies
+- Support for overlapping IPs (multiple private networks with the same CIDR)
 - VLANs and QoS
 - IPv6 support
+- ARP anti-spoofing
 - Devstack and code coverage
 - Performance monitoring and telemetry (Ceilometer)
 - Port Database as a Service (Trove)